livepeer/livepeer-swarm/README.md

 To start a true livestream instead of playing a pre-recorded video, visit our web client or use a broadcasting platform such as OBS, and point the output at `rtmp://localhost:1935/movie`

 You can also use the web interface to test out streaming.
-To do that, make sure you are runing livepeer in the go-livepeer directory, and visit http://localhost:8935/.
+To do that, make sure you are runing livepeer in the livepeer-swarm directory, and visit http://localhost:8935/.
 It should redirect you to http://localhost:8935/static/broadcast.html.
 Make sure the http port is your rtmp port +7000.

 ### Transcoding